backstage/backstage/docs/features/software-templates/testing-scaffolder-alpha.md

 }
 ```

-There's another `/alpha` export that's you need to replace `FieldExtensionComponentProps` with which is the `NextFieldExtensionComponentProps`.
+There's another `/alpha` export that you need to replace `FieldExtensionComponentProps` with which is the `NextFieldExtensionComponentProps`.

 ```diff
 - import { FieldExtensionComponentProps } from '@backstage/plugin-scaffolder-react';